cairthenn/TwitchChatVideo/README.md

 # Twitch Chat Video

-Fetch chat for a Twitch broadcast and create a video replay.
+Create a chat replay video for any Twitch vod.
+Currently, a build of the project is available [here](https://cairthenn.com/twitch/TwitchChatVideo.zip).

 You may be required to [install a newer version of .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework-runtime) to run this program.
 Currently, this project uses version 4.7.2